 which students may not be aware of.

-Classroom summer schools are usually cheaper than one-on-one tutoring.
+Classroom summer schools are usually cheaper than one-to-one tutoring.

 Cons: If your child is struggling with school, then more school is probably not

 the answer.
 Classroom settings don’t suit every kind of learner.